Also known as: spinal roll, weighted spinal roll, standing spinal flexion, barbell spine roll, spine roll

 What common mistakes should I avoid?

-How do I progress or regress the Jefferson Curl?
+How can I progress or regress the Jefferson Curl?

-Regress by using no weight, reducing range of motion, or practicing seated spine rounds.
-Progress by adding very light weight, increasing controlled range gradually, and pairing with hamstring mobility and hinge-strength exercises.
+Regress by using no weight, reducing range, or doing seated spine rolls.
+Progress by adding light weight, increasing slow eccentric control, or pairing with Romanian deadlifts for strength.